 If an acquirer does not obtain full control of a target company, what rights do minority shareholders enjoy?

-The minority shareholders can in certain circumstances require their shares to be compulsorily acquired.
-Where a minority shareholder alleges that the aﬀairs of the company are being conducted, or that the powers of the directors of the company are being exercised in a manner oppressive to it, it may be possible to bring an action under the Companies and Allied Matters Act.
+The minority shareholders can in certain circumstances under the ISA require their shares to be compulsorily acquired.
+In addition, where a minority shareholder alleges that the aﬀairs of the company are being conducted, or that the powers of the directors of the company are being exercised in a manner oppressive to it, it may be possible to bring an action under the Companies and Allied Matters Act.

 Is a mechanism available to compulsorily acquire minority stakes?